mpenning/route_views_go/README.md

 defer client.Close()
 ```

-- This is only for an example.
-If you only want bgp bestpath for an IP, you don't really need to use `goph`, you can get the same information much faster by using [iptoasn](https://github.com/jamesog/iptoasn/).
+- This is only an example.
+If you only want bgp bestpath for an IP, you don't really need to use [goph](https://github.com/melbahja/goph/), you can get the same information simpler by using [iptoasn](https://github.com/jamesog/iptoasn/).

 # Build and Usage

 - Run `make all`
 - Run `./routeviews_go`

-`routeviews_go` will ssh into the router and dump the dictionary of parsed values to `stdout`.
+`routeviews_go` will ssh into the router, parse output with [gotextfsm](https://github.com/sirikothe/gotextfsm/), and dump the dictionary of parsed values to `stdout`.

 ```
 $ ./routeviews_go